-For instance, in the case of a refracturation ratio set at 2 with an initial number of fracture of 4, it leads to a final total number of 10.
+For example, in case the re-fracking ratio R_f is set to 2 with an initial number of fractures N_i equal to 4, the final number of fractures N_f would be 10.

-In this case, the initial grid includes 10 fractures but only 4 will be active, 6 more will be activated at the fracturation time, set here to 3000 hours for a total simulation duration of 6000 hours.
+In this case, the initial grid includes all 10 fractures but only 4 'initial' fractures will be active, and 6 more will be activated at the re-fracking time, set in this example to 3,000 hours for a total simulation duration of 6,000 hours.

-Fig. 1.H.20 - Pressure map before re-frac job
+Fig. 1.H.19 - Pressure map before re-frac job

-Fig. 1.H.21 - Pressure map after re-frac job
+Fig. 1.H.20 - Pressure map after re-frac job

-The effect of the refract can be easily observed on the pressure and rate history plot:
+The effect of the refrac can be easily observed on the pressure and rate history plot at 3,000 hrs when 6 more fractures are activated in addition to the original 4 fractures:

-Fig. 1.H.22 - Pressure and rate history with two refrac jobs
+Fig. 1.H.21 - Pressure and rate history with a refrac job